stoqs/stoqs/docker/README.md

   - `export LD_PRELOAD=...`  BTW check the actual path to ligdal.so.1
   - Basemap installation
   - natgrid installation
+- base image:
+  - installing nginx (as opposed to extending some image) due to the whole needed provisioning.
 - stoqs image:
   - volume mappings
   - environment variables